Impostor/Impostor/docs/Running-the-server.md

 4. Extract the zip.
 5. Modify `config.json` to your liking.
 Documentation can be found [here](Server-configuration.md) _(this step is mandatory if you want to expose this server to other devices)_
 6. Run `Impostor.Server` (Linux/macOS) or `Impostor.Server.exe` (Windows)
+7. (OPTIONAL - Linux) Configure a systemd definition file and enable the service to start on boot - [systemd configuration](Server-configuration.md#systemd)

 Depending on your host you may also need to port forward Impostor to the internet.
 By default Impostor uses port **22023** and the **UDP** protocol.
 As port forwarding changes per host or router configuration, port forwarding is not covered by this guide.